-FEDVIP provides dental and vision insurance to federal employees and their eligible family members on an enrollee- pay-all basis.
-Employees may enroll in a dental and/or vision plans.
+FEDVIP provides dental and vision insurance to federal employees and their eligible family members on an enrollee-pay-all basis.
+Eligible family members include your spouse and unmarried dependent children under the age of 22.
+Employees may enroll in a dental and/or vision plan.
 Premiums are withheld from salary on a pre-tax basis.
 FEDVIP is in addition to any dental or vision coverage you may have under the Federal Employees Health Benefits (FEHB) Program or under a non-FEHB plan, including the SEC’s Supplemental Health Benefits Program that includes dental and vision insurance at no cost to employees.
-See agency-specific benefits under SEC Select.
+See SEC Select under agency-specific benefits.

 - New Year’s Day